Note

 MOL 506

 The cell biology of tissues is discussed covering the molecules and fundamental concepts in cell communication, adhesion, shape, division, and differentiation.
 How cells become different from one another in a developing organism is explored, focusing on important concepts and developmental strategies using model systems.
-Primary literature is used to introduce seminal work, classic and modern experimental approaches, and outstanding questions in cell and developmental biology.
+Both lectures and primary literature discussions are used to introduce seminal work, classic and modern experimental approaches, and outstanding questions in cell and developmental biology.
 Students are expected to learn to read critically, think beyond the reading, and participate in presenting and discussing the materials.

 Instructors